Berberine might just be one of the best supplements you’ve never heard of.

 So how does berberine alter insulin levels?

-This effect is so strong that berberine has been shown in studies to have the same blood glucose lowering effects as the prescription medication metformin.
+This effect is so strong that berberine has been shown in studies to have the same blood glucose-lowering effects as the prescriptio (1). n medication metformin

 These inches lost in the waist/hip ratio likely indicate the burning of visceral body fat.

-As you might already know, this visceral fat hides under your organs and accounts for the "belly fat" that everyone wants to get rid of.
+As you might already know, this visce (2) hides under your organs and accounts for the “belly fat” that everyone wants to get rid of. ral fat

 - Bottom line: Berberine helps lower blood sugar and insulin levels which can help reduce abdominal and visceral fat stores.
 This is mediated through its activation of a protein known as AMPK.